 You can start a similar community for your users where they can discuss all brand or industry related topics.
 This generates tons of UGC as well as keeps your audience engaged without needing much content marketing effort on your part.

 5. Scotts Menswear

 Scotts Menswear has their own blog that you can reach from one of the tabs on their website.
 The blog post topics include sports, men, fashion, and anything else that would be of interest to their audience.

 Their primary target customers are men who are into sports and their content is specifically designed for them.
 The content marketing strategy comes into the picture when they mention their products within a blog post.

 Scotts’ writers are experts in internal linking and almost all of their blog posts have a mention with a link for one product or another.

 See, for example, how they have smartly added the “Adidas Originals” link within their blog post on Terrace Fashion.

 Image Source: Scotts Menswear

-What you can learn from this example is how to add internal links in your blog content.
-You attract organic traffic via your blog and then use internal product links to direct them to your website.
+What you can learn from this marketing strategy is how to add internal links in your blog post.
+You attract organic traffic via your blog and then use internal product links to direct them to your ecommerce website.
 This is a perfect mix of SEO with content marketing for your ecommerce business.

-This website is heavily content-focused and this can be seen right from their homepage.
+This ecommerce brand is heavily content-focused and this can be seen right from their ecommerce site.
 They showcase different product collections with attractive captions to encourage people to check out more.